mdnunez/artscreenEEG/README.md

 This software should work on any operating system that runs the correct version of MATLAB.

-This software requires at least [MATLAB R2014a](http://www.mathworks.com/products/matlab/) or slighly older MATLAB versions.
-In newer versions of MATLAB some graphical functions may be slower due to GUI drawing changes made by MathWorks.
+This software works best with [MATLAB R2014a](http://www.mathworks.com/products/matlab/) or slighly older MATLAB versions.
+This software works with newer versions of MATLAB however some graphical functions may be slower due to GUI drawing changes made by MathWorks.

 ### Downloading